evan-m-jackson/HTTP-Server/README.md

 ﻿# HTTP-Server

-This HTTP Server was created using .NET 6.0.
+This HTTP Server was created using .NET Core 6.0.

 To start the program, run the following: